jemunro/wehi-nextflow-training/module_1/README.md

    nextflow run ~/wehi-nextflow-training/module_1/hello_world.nf --greeting 'Hey'
    ```
 ### **Exercise 1.3**
+1. Add the code above to `hello_world.nf` and run it, overriding `greeting`
-*  Move the variable `question` to a parameter and run the workflow overriding this value
+2. Move the variable `question` to a parameter and run the workflow overriding this value

-### 5. Under the Hood
+## Q&A